Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 Sign off

-Finally, you should sign off your two weeks’ notice resignation letter by providing a formal complimentary close, including a signature if you’re submitting a physical copy followed by your name as shown in the sample letter.
+Finally, you should sign off on your resignation letter by providing a formal complimentary closing, including a signature if you’re submitting a physical copy, followed by your name as shown in the sample letter.

 [Date]